lomotey1/lomotey1/README.md

 - 👋 Hi, I’m @lomotey1
 - 👀 I’m interested in computers and music!
-- 🌱 I’m currently learning web design
+- 🌱 I’m currently learning how to use AWS
 - 💞️ I’m looking to collaborate on anything!
 My Soundcloud is https://soundcloud.com/lomo_music if you want to check my stuff out, and feel free to message me!
 - 📫 How to reach me: Twitter (@aLOMOmola_)